COBU-ARCH.COM Listed by clop Ransomware Group

 - Let remediation specialists handle takedown requests for any personal records that have already reached data brokers or public forums.

 The incident shows that even companies you interact with for ordinary home or family projects can become gateways to identity abuse.
-Taking concrete steps now limits how far this breach can reach.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that explicitly includes children’s gaming accounts.
+Taking concrete steps now limits how far this claimed breach can reach.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that explicitly includes children’s gaming accounts.
 Start your DoxxScan trial today to gain visibility and control before the next wave of abuse begins.

 Related breaches